DriHut/ReFramed/README.md

 ## Todo

-* Evaluate whether I need to keep the `Supplier` in TemplatesModelProvider, or whether I can reuse my `UnbakedModel`s indefinitely
 * `templates:block/slope_base` needs a suspicious amount of custom rotations.
 Maybe the model is pointing the wrong way.
 * `uvlock` in a blockstate will not work for `RetexturedMeshTemplateUnbakedModel`s.
 Can it be fixed?
 * Upside-down slopes would be nice...